Chinook Jargon: Name

 Most books written in English still use the term Chinook Jargon, but some linguists working with the preservation of a creolized form of the language used in Grand Ronde, Oregon, prefer the term Chinuk Wawa (with the spelling 'Chinuk' instead of 'Chinook').
-Historical speakers did not use the name Chinook Wawa, however, but rather "the Wawa" or "Lelang" (from Fr. la langue, the language, or tongue).
-Wawa also means speech or words – "have a wawa" means "hold a parley" even in modern idiomatic English, and lelang also means the physical bodypart, the tongue.
+Historical speakers did not use the name Chinook Wawa, but rather "the Wawa" or "Lelang" (from Fr. la langue, the language, or tongue).
+Wawa also means speech or words; "have a wawa" means "hold a parley"; even in modern idiomatic English, Lelang also means the physical bodypart, the tongue.

 The name for the Jargon varied throughout the territory in which it was used.
-For example: skokum hiyu in the Boston Bar-Lytton area of the Fraser Canyon, or in many areas simply just "the old trade language" or "the Hudson Bay language".
+For example: skokum hiyu in the Boston Bar-Lytton area of the Fraser Canyon.
+In many areas it was simply "the old trade language" or "the Hudson Bay language".